Import dependencies

 Editing labels after they have been created involves the following steps:

 The script below shows how to update the location of an object’s bounding box, and attribute values.
-Make sure to substitute the following values:
+Ensure you substitute the following values:

 • <file_name> with the name of the file / data unit you want to edit labels for.